Helping Your Child Eat During Cancer Treatment

 Avoid foods that cause nausea, such as:

-• Fatty, greasy, or fried foods, such as French fries.
+• Fatty, greasy, or fried food, such as French fries.

-• Very sweet foods, such as rich desserts.
+• Very sweet food, such as rich desserts.

 Vomiting

 Your child may vomit (throw up) after feeling nauseous.
 Vomiting can be caused by treatment, smells, indigestion (pain or discomfort in your child’s stomach), or movement.
-For some children, certain settings, such as the hospital, can make them throw up.
+For some children, being in certain places, such as the hospital, can make them throw up.

 If your child vomits, do not give them anything to eat or drink.
 Wait until they stop vomiting.
 Then, offer small amounts of clear liquids such as water, tea, clear broth, or Jell-O®.
 Read Clear Liquid Diet to learn more.